 The Changing Landscape of Work Practices

 Over the last few months we have all gotten used to the ‘new normal’ in working practices.
 No matter how you refer to these new work practices; remote working, work-from-home (WFH), flexible working or virtual work, we have all needed to adjust.
-With adjustments to our daily lives at an individual employee level, there has equally been adjustments in the way that companies and employers have equally needed to adjust their work practices.
+With adjustments to our daily lives at an individual employee level, companies and employers have equally needed to adjust their work practices.

 The current Covid19 pandemic has pushed the remote work/location-less employment paradigm to the fore and it has been well documented in the media over the last several months (Irish Times: Remote work in top companies, Irish Times: Remote working, why has it taken so long?, The Irish Post: ‘New Normal’, WDC and NUIG Survey of Remote Working during Covid19, RTE: Employees want to work from Home).

 Organizations like the Western Development Commission (WDC), the Atlantic Economic Corridor (AEC), and the National Association of Community Enterprise Centres (NACEC) have all done their part to provide guidance and opportunity during this transition.

 The WDC’s most recent campaign highlighting that there is ‘more to life’ will encourage more people to work in the western region.
 This campaign is assisted by the network of Enterprise Centres along the Atlantic seaboard and the National Action Plan that has been put in place by NACEC to ensure that these hubs are in a position to enable companies to implement these progressive work practices.

 ‘Hub and Home’